risingwavelabs/risingwave-docs-legacy/docs/sql/query-syntax/query-syntax-join-clause.md

 Depending on LHS, the process-time temporal join may or may not maintain the internal state.

 - If the LHS is append-only i.e. a source, the join operator does not maintain the internal state.
-- If the LHS is non-append-only i.e. a table or materialized view, the join operator needs to maintain the internal state of lookup results in the past.
-This is because the historical values of the RHS table is necessary to emit a correct delete event when a LHS row is deleted.
+- If the LHS is non-append-only i.e. a table or materialized view, the join operator must maintain the internal state of previous lookup results.
+This is because the historical values of the RHS table are needed to emit a corresponding delete event when a row from the LHS is deleted.

 You may inspect it with the `EXPLAIN` command.
-For example, the following query's LHS is a source, so the join operator does not maintain the internal state.
+For example, the following query's LHS is a source, so the join operator does not keep the internal state, as indicated by `append_only: true`.

 ```sql
 EXPLAIN CREATE MATERIALIZED VIEW mv1 AS